matteov021/Fundamentals-of-Biometric-Systems-Design-Final-Project/README.md

 * That’s it.
 Everything should work

 ### 3. Method B - VS Code (Not Recommended)

+* This method requires more setup and is more error-prone, especially for visualization.
 * Download and install [Python](https://www.python.org/downloads/)
 * Download and install [GraphViz](https://graphviz.org/download/)
 * Ensure **"Add to Path"** is checked for both installations